-My responsibilities include numerous research, project management, and supervision roles.
-I am coordinating multiple Q-methodology case studies across Texas, California, Australia, Israel, and at the global corporate sector scale.
-My focus within the project examines diverse perspectives on desalination and water recycling technologies at each site a critical Q methodology framework.
-I am also the case site lead for Israel, and have conducted two field research trips in November 2019 and January-February 2020, completing a total of 47 interviews.
-I am the primary liaison for the project’s External Advisory Committee (EAC), a selection of key water industry stakeholders and researchers from Australia, Israel, and the U.S. who provide feedback and guidance on project objectives, methods, and deliverables.
-Lastly, I am co-supervising our student research team to systematically identify and process news media data from each case site.
-I am closely working with three student researchers to complete narrative timelines of the Israel, San Diego County (CA), and Orange County (CA) case sites.
+My responsibilities included numerous research, project management, and supervision roles.
+I coordinated multiple Q-methodology case studies across Texas, California, Australia, Israel, and at the global corporate sector scale.
+My focus within the project examined diverse perspectives on desalination and water recycling technologies using a critical Q methodology framework.
+I also served as the case site lead for Israel and conducted two field research trips in November 2019 and January-February 2020, completing a total of 47 interviews.
+I was the primary liaison for the project’s External Advisory Committee (EAC), a selection of key water industry stakeholders and researchers from Australia, Israel, and the U.S. who provide feedback and guidance on project objectives, methods, and deliverables.
+Lastly, I co-supervised our student research team to systematically identify and process news media data from each case site.
+I closely worked with three student researchers to complete narrative timelines of the Israel, San Diego County (CA), and Orange County (CA) case sites.

 Sneegas, G., S. Beckner, C. Brannstrom, W. Jepson, K. Lee, L. Seghezzo.
 2020.
 “Using Q-methodology in environmental sustainability research: A systematic review and bibliometric analysis.”
 Ecological Economics.
 Open Access.
 LINK